aieryair/aieryair/README.md

 IT Student focused on learning fundamentals and best practices.

-Exploring (and failing at) homelabbing with Hyper-V, Docker, and Networking.
+Exploring (and failing at) homelabbing with Hyper-V, Docker, and Tailscale.

 Languages: `JavaScript`, `TypeScript`, `PHP`, `Python`